 As a result of a referendum held in conjunction with the 1993 election, New Zealand changed from a “First Past the Post” system of electing Members of Parliament to a “Mixed Member Proportional” (MMP) system of proportional representation.
 Under MMP each voter has two votes to cast - a party vote and an electorate vote.
 A party vote helps decide the share of the 120 seats in Parliament that is allocated to each political party, while the electorate vote determines the local member of Parliament.
 This change was implemented in the 1996 election.

 New Zealand is a small open economy and operates on free market principles.
-A large services sector and sizable manufacturing sector complement an efficient export-oriented primary sector.
+A large services sector and sizable manufacturing sector complement an efficient export-oriented primary sector (Chart 2).

 External trade is of fundamental importance to the New Zealand economy.
-Primary sector products, commodities, manufactured products and services are all important sources of export income (Chart 2).
-While currently smaller than prior to COVID-19, tourism and education services remain the largest components of services exports, with New Zealand historically a popular destination for overseas visitors.
-Additional services exports include transport (also negatively affected by COVID-19), financial and business services, and information technology.
-Raw materials, consumer goods and capital equipment for industry are key components of New Zealand's imports.
+Primary sector products, commodities, manufactured products and services are all important sources of export income.
+Tourism and education services remain the largest components of services exports, with New Zealand historically a popular destination for overseas visitors.
+Additional services exports include transport, financial and business services, and information technology.
+Raw materials, consumer goods and capital equipment for industry are key components of New Zealand’s imports.

-Chart 2: New Zealand Exports by Categories - Year Ended March 2021
+Chart 2: New Zealand exports by categories - Year ended March 2023

 Source: Stats NZ